voteagora/optimism-governor/README.md

   - Transfer admin role to a new address (inlcuding renouncing ownership)
   - Can't have any other roles (i.e. can't be a manager and can't interact with the governance system in any other way)

 - **manager** address used in day-to-day operations of the governance system.
-The manager address has the following superpowers:
+The manager address has the following permissions:

   - Create proposals
-  - Mark passed proposals as executed (without performing on-chain actions)
+  - Mark passed proposals as executed (without performing onchain actions)
   - Update any proposal's `endBlock` (to extend the voting period)
   - Update voting delay (number of blocks before a proposal can be voted on)
   - Update voting period (number of blocks a proposal can be voted on)